The legal rights of unmarried couples living together

 The legal and financial matters might be complex, but we aim to keep things straightforward and explain everything in terms that are relevant to you.

-If you’re in an abusive relationship, suffering harassment, cyberstalking, or being abused by someone who isn’t your partner, seeking help can feel frightening.
+If you are in an abusive relationship, experiencing coercive control, emotional abuse, financial abuse, harassment or cyberstalking, even by someone who isn’t your partner, seeking help can feel frightening.
 Our team offers a safe, supportive space to talk and understand your options.

 Our family law solicitors can advise you on how to keep safe and help you apply for the right court order, supporting you throughout the process.
 We can also help if you partner or abuser breaches the terms of the order.